Srdjan-V/LocalGitDependency/README.md

 }
 ```

-You can change the directories that the plugin uses, the paths can be absolute or relative
+You can change the directories that the plugin uses, the paths can be absolute or relative.
+Changing global paths requires you to manually enable or disable the cleanup-manager,
+the manager will delete anything under thous directories that doesn't mach the registered dependencies

 ```
 localGitDependency {
     configureGlobal {
+        automaticCleanup false
         gitDir "./yourGitDir"
         persistentDir new File("./yourPersistentDir")
         mavenDir "/rootMaven"